Lown Center for Judaica Studies, 107

 Departments/ProgramsHornstein Program in Jewish Professional Leadership

 Northeastern Illinois University, B.A.

-ExpertiseManagement of Jewish nonprofit organizations.
+ExpertiseManagement and governance of Jewish nonprofit organizations.

 |HRNS||230f||Managing Jewish Nonprofits|